department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 # Links

 <div class="va-introtext" markdown="1">
 A link is a navigation element that can appear alone, inline (embedded), or in a group with other links.
-A link can be used to trigger a download, such as a PDF, but in general links go places (on the same page or another page) when clicked.
+A link can be used to trigger a download, such as a PDF, but in general links go places (either on the same page or to another page) when clicked.
 </div>

 <!-- Show storybook preview here. -->